linkerd/website/linkerd.io/content/2/tasks/automating-injection.md

   version requires that you explicitly annotate your namespaces or pods as described below to enable auto-injection.

-## Installation

-To make use of automatic injection, your cluster requires the `admissionregistration.k8s.io/v1beta1`.
+- To make use of automatic injection, your cluster requires the `admissionregistration.k8s.io/v1beta1`.
 To verify, run:

 ```bash
 $ kubectl api-versions | grep admissionregistration
 admissionregistration.k8s.io/v1beta1
 ```

+## Installation

+(This only applies to versions prior stable-2.4.0 and edge-19.4.5)

 Automatic proxy injection is disabled by default when installing the Linkerd control plane.
 To enable it, set the `--proxy-auto-inject` flag, as follows: